 Most of the Bank's lending activity is with clients primarily located within Huron, Lucas, Ottawa, Sandusky, Seneca, and Wood Counties.
-Credit concentrations, as determined using the North American Industry Classification System, that exceeded 25% of tier one capital at December 31, 2018 and 2017, follows (dollars in thousands):
+Credit concentrations, as determined using the North American Industry Classification System, that exceeded 25% of tier one capital at December 31, 2019 and 2018, follows (dollars in thousands):

 Year ended December 31

-Category 2018 2017
+Category 2019 2018

-Residential and Investment Properties \$100,423 \$ 94,219
+Residential and Investment Properties \$114,375 \$100,423

-Nonresidential Investment Properties 150,837 140,440
+Nonresidential Investment Properties 148,622 150,837

-Accommodation and Food Service 30,246 31,357
+Accommodation and Food Service 40,661 30,246

-Construction 31,717 24,078
+Construction 26,752 31,717

-Manufacturing 28,876 28,482
+Manufacturing 35,025 28,876

-Retail Trade 26,634 32,129
+Retail Trade 25,837 26,634

-Health Care and Social Assistance N/A 21,637

 The construction industry concentration includes loans to residential and commercial contractors who construct or install roads, sewers, bridges, homes, hotels, motels, apartment or commercial buildings, electrical and plumbing infrastructure, and air comfort systems.
 These loans are generally secured by real property, equipment, and receivables.
 Repayment is expected from cash flow from providing such services.
 The accommodation and food service industry concentration includes loans for the construction, purchase, and operation of hotels, restaurants, lounges, and campgrounds.
 These loans are generally secured by real property and equipment.
 Repayment is expected from cash flow from providing accommodations and food service to tourists, primarily visiting the Lake Erie region.
 The retail trade industry concentration includes floor plan loans and other retail business loans, which are secured by real property.
-The health care and social assistance concentration includes elderly care facilities and offices for physicians, and are secured by real property.